spex-xray/spex-help/_sources/threads/uv.rst.txt

 the link to find a brief manual for this tool.
 It creates a SPEX format spectrum and response matrix based on the fluxes as function of wavelength stored in a text file.
 The instrument resolution is needed in units of km/s (FWHM).

+ .. note:: There are some OM response matrices around that do not conform to the
+    OGIP standard.
+The extension of the response matrix is then called 'SPECTRESP MATRIX' instead of the standard 'SPECRESP MATRIX'. ``trafo`` and ``ogip2spex`` will exit with an error when this name error is encountered.
+This can be solved by renaming the extension to 'SPECRESP MATRIX' in the rmf file.
+This can be done, for example, by using the HEASOFT task ``fv``.